The Beyond (1981 film): Plot

-In 1927, an artist and warlock named Schweick works on a hellish painting in Room 36 of the Seven Doors Hotel, in New Orleans, Louisiana.
-He protects one of the seven gates of hell, which if opened, will bring about the end of the world and the death of mankind.
-He is dragged from his room by a lynch mob to the hotel basement and killed for practicising black magic.
-As this happens, a white-eyed woman reads from the ancient tome "Eibon", prophesizing the opening of one of the seven gates of hell.
+In 1927, artist and warlock Schweick works on a painting in Room 36 of the Seven Doors Hotel in New Orleans.
+He protects one of the seven gates of hell, which, if opened, will bring about the end of the world and the death of mankind.
+A lynch mob drags Schweick from his room and into the hotel's basement, killing him for practicing black magic.
+Meanwhile, a white-eyed woman reads from the ancient tome "Eibon", prophesizing the opening of one of the seven gates.

-In 1981, Liza Merrill inherits the hotel and moves from New York City to refurbish and reopen it.
-Soon after she arrives, a worker glimpses a white-eyed woman through a window and falls off his scaffolding.
-Local doctor John McCabe is summoned and he takes the injured man to hospital.
-The bell for Room 36 rings, but as the hotel has yet to open, Liza dismisses it as malfunctioning.
-A plumber, Joe, arrives to investigate the lack of running water.
-In the flooded basement, he uncovers a bricked off area and accidentally opens the gate to hell.
-He is attacked by an unseen ghoul, blinded, and killed.
-The bodies of both Joe and Schweick are soon discovered by the hotel maid, Martha, and are taken to the local hospital morgue.
+Decades later, in 1981, Liza Merrill inherits the hotel and moves from New York City to refurbish and reopen it.
+A worker glimpses a white-eyed woman through a window and falls off his scaffolding.
+Local doctor John McCabe takes the injured man to hospital.
+The bell for Room 36 rings, but Liza dismisses it as malfunctioning as the hotel has yet to open.
+A plumber named Joe investigates the lack of running water.
+In the flooded basement, he uncovers a bricked-off area and accidentally opens the gate to hell.
+He is attacked by a ghoul, blinded, and killed.
+The bodies of both Joe and Schweick are discovered by a maid, Martha, and are taken to the local morgue.

-While driving to town, Liza encounters a blind woman named Emily and her guide dog, Dicky.
-Emily warns Liza that reopening the hotel would be a mistake and she should return to New York at once.
-At a bar in town, John urges Liza to give up on the hotel project but she refuses, explaining that it is her only remaining chance at financial success.
+While driving into town, Liza encounters a blind woman named Emily and her guide dog, Dicky.
+Emily warns Liza that reopening the hotel would be a mistake and she should return to New York.
+At a bar, John urges Liza to give up on the hotel project.
+However, she refuses, thinking it is her only chance at financial success.

-Later, Emily visits Liza at the hotel and tells her about Schweick and Room 36, warning Liza not to go up there.
-Upon examining Schweick's painting, Emily's hands begin to bleed, causing her to run with Dicky from the hotel in terror.
-Liza notices that neither of them made audible footsteps as they left.
-Despite Emily's warning, Liza enters Room 36 and discovers the Eibon, as well as Schweick's corpse nailed to the bathroom wall.
-She returns to Room 36 with John, but both the Eibon and the corpse are gone.
-Liza also tells John about her encounter with Emily but he is skeptical, insisting that there is no blind woman living in town.
+Later, Emily tells Liza about Schweick, warning her not to enter Room 36.
+Upon examining Schweick's painting, she states it was part of his seance, and his own death counted as a sacrifice to curse the land.
+After Liza scoffs at the warnings, Emily's hands begin to bleed, causing her to run with Dicky from the hotel in terror.
+Liza noticed that neither of them made audible footsteps as they left.
+Despite Emily's warning, Liza enters Room 36 and discovers the Eibon as well as Schweick's corpse nailed to the bathroom wall.
+She returns to the room with John, but the Eibon and the corpse are gone.
+Liza tells John about her encounter with Emily, but he insists no blind woman lives in town.
 Furthermore, he says that the house where Liza claims Emily lives has been abandoned for years.